Make Ahead Mashed Potatoes

 I love to garnish mine with chopped parsley, but it’s optional!

-It’s a given that they’re perfect for holiday meals, but you don’t need to wait until then to give them a try.
+It’s a given that these meal prep mashed potatoes are perfect for holiday meals, but you don’t need to wait until then to give them a try.
 Pair them with these main dish ideas for the ultimate comfort food dinner!

 You have to have the staples when you’re serving big family meals and these make ahead mashed potatoes are the perfect dish.
 They make life so much easier during a hectic holiday season – I hope you love them!